Murder on a Monument

 Murder on a Monument is a 1958 detective novel by E.C.R.
 Lorac, the pen name of the British writer Edith Caroline Rivett.
-It is the forty fifth in her long-running series featuring Superintendent MacDonald of Scotland Yard, one of the more conventional detectives of the Golden Age of Detective Fiction.
-Along with Murder in Vienna it was one of the rare ventures abroad for the series which generally took place in London and rural England.
-It was penultimate novel featuring MacDonald to be published during Lorac's lifetime.
+It is the forty-fifth in her long-running series featuring Superintendent MacDonald of Scotland Yard, one of the more conventional detectives of the Golden Age of Detective Fiction.
+Along with Murder in Vienna, it was one of the rare ventures abroad for the series, which generally took place in London and rural England.
+It was the penultimate novel featuring MacDonald to be published during Lorac's lifetime.

 Synopsis

 While visiting Rome on a case of his own, MacDonald is drawn into investigating a murder involving British siblings, that took place at major monument in the Italian capital.